AITestingOrg/banking-microservices-tutorial/README.md

 ```

 ## Running Code Coverage: Unit and Integration Tests
-JaCoCo is used for code coverage and can be run after the unit and integraiton tests for each service have been executed.
+JaCoCo is used for code coverage and can be run after the unit and integration tests for each service have been executed.
 You can find a JaCoCo coverage report under the "coverage" in transaction service after running the unit tests.

 ## Running Contract Tests